 - Timing pain medication so its maximum effect is during sex.

-- Pacing yourself to save energy for you and your partner.
+- Pacing yourself to save energy.

 Women with arthritis may experience vaginal dryness, making manual stimulation uncomfortable or penetrative sex painful.
 This can be relieved by water-based lubricating gels.
-Never use petroleum-based products.

 Talk openly with your partner to find the positions and techniques that give both of you the most amount of pleasure with the least amount of discomfort.
 With a little creativity, patience, and planning, individuals affected by arthritis can discover and rediscover the pleasures of sexual intimacy.